neetfreek/bird-watcher/README.md

 # bird-watcher
- Native mobile application for adding birdwatching observations for Android, iOS, and UWP-compatible devices.
+ Native mobile application for adding birdwatching observations for Android, iOS, and UWP-compatible devices.## Acknowledgements
+ Application icon from DawnLike Tileset v1.81 by DawnBringer and DragonDePlatino, CC-BY 4.0 license.